linuxpolska/rhsummit18-ansible-windows/README.md

 ##### Register new Azure account _(takes ~ 2 minutes)_
 * Enter https://azure.microsoft.com/en-us/free/ and `Start Free` account.
+* (Optional - if you already have another account) `Use another account`.
-* Opt for creating a new account.
+* Choose to create a new Azure account - `Create one!`.
-* Apply for a new email address in @outlook.com domain.
+* Apply for a new email address in @outlook.com domain by choosing - `Get a new email address`.
 * Enter the username of your choice (should be relatively short).
-* Set the password and confirm.
+* Set the password and confirm with 'Next'.
+* Solve the captcha and confirm that you would like to stay signed in.
 * STOP!
 Do not continue with account setup.

 ##### Redeem Azure Pass promo code _(takes ~ 5 minutes)_
 * Enter https://www.microsoftazurepass.com/ and `Start` evaluation.
-* Double check that your are using just created Azure account.
+* Double check that your are using just created Azure account - `Confirm Microsoft Account`.
-* Enter Azure Pass promo code provided by Instructor and hit `Activate`.
+* Enter Azure Pass promo code provided by Instructor and hit `Claim promo Code` and then `Activate`.
-* Accept the policy (first checkbox).
+* Fill in the forms, accept the policy (first checkbox) and confirm with `Sign up`.
 * Wait for confirmation.
-* Verify that the trial subscription was successfully added to your Azure account by checking `Subscriptions` in Azure Portal (refresh can be sped up by relogging).
+* Verify that the trial subscription was successfully added to your Azure account by checking `Subscriptions` in Azure Portal (`Or get started with your Azure subscription`).

 #### Deploy Red Hat Enterprise Linux (RHEL) host with Ansible _(takes ~ 1 minute)_
 Next step is to prepare our basic Ansible environment.
 You will deploy RHEL based VM with all necessary dependencies.
-Just click `Deploy to Azure` button and provide some additional information through Azure Portal form.
-Make sure that location is `East US` and you remember the **password**.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Flinuxpolska%2Frhsummit18-ansible-windows%2Fmaster%2Fazuredeploy.json"><img src="http://azuredeploy.net/deploybutton.png"/></a>

+Just click `Deploy to Azure` button and provide additional information through Azure Portal form:
+* Subscription: `Azure Pass`
+* Resource group: Create new : `ansiblerg`
+* Location: `East US`
+* Admin Password: choose your **password**.

+Check `Agree to the terms and conditions stated above` and confirm with `Purchase`.

+_Note: these resources will be covered with Free Azure Pass credits._

 #### Create MS Azure app credentials and set required privileges
 The following workshop exercises require us to provision Azure resources with Ansible modules.